• Mattress Guides

 Twin XL Mattress

 Twin XL size mattresses are the same size as a twin, except 5 inches extra long, measuring at 38 inches by 80 inches.
-Twin XL beds are commonly found in college dorm rooms and are excellent options for taller individuals.
+Twin XL beds are commonly found in college dorm rooms as bunk bed mattresses and are excellent options for taller individuals.

 Full Mattress